TheLegendHimself/3NetzwerkeAufgabe2/README.md

 files and files for the server in gerneral have to be stored without subdirectories, because trying to access anything outside this one directory is prevented

+To start the server simply execute a compiled version of server.c.
+(GCC | MAKE)
+then execute it combined with a port number to start the server (use sudo or port > 1000)